rabiyamian/DETECT/content/home/05_participants.md

 ### **Who contacted me or left me a voice mail?**

-You recently used Medstar’s emergency medical services and were contacted by the emergency medical technicians/paramedics at MedStar for an interview.
+You recently used MedStar’s emergency medical services and were contacted by the emergency medical technicians/paramedics at MedStar for an interview.

 ### **Why was I contacted?**

-During Medstar’s response to your emergency call, you were pre-screened for potential elder mistreatment.
+During MedStar’s response to your emergency call, you were pre-screened for potential elder mistreatment.
 You may qualify to participate in the DETECT study if you are 65 years of age or older, residing in Tarrant County, Texas.

 ### **What will I be asked to do?**